DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Introduction

-To answer this question, we explore the way to use any autoregressive models that you find and translate them into diffusion vision language models (see Figure~\ref{fig: overview}).
-We propose \thename{}, with the core technical contribution lying in demonstrating that a simple diffusion finetuning approach can achieve this translation.
 Specifically, we convert the next-token prediction paradigm of the original AR model into a diffusion paradigm, which we refer to as "diffusion finetuning".
-Its key advantage is that it enables the construction of \thename{} from any AR model without modifying the architecture whatsoever.
-For AR-VLM, since these models are already vision-language aligned, we directly apply full-parameter diffusion finetuning to convert AR-VLMs to dVLMs.
-For AR-LMs, we follow the LLaVA \cite{liu2023visual} paradigm to build a vision language model.
-We first train only the connector during the pretraining stage: this stage aligns the vision and text spaces, with the autoregressive paradigm ensuring training stability.
+Its key advantage is that it enables the construction of \thename{} from any AR model without any architectural modifications.
+For AR-VLMs, since these models are already vision-language aligned, we directly apply full-parameter diffusion finetuning to convert AR-VLMs to dVLMs.
+For AR-LMs, we build the vision-language model in two stages.
+We first train only the connector during the pretraining stage to align the vision and text spaces, with the autoregressive paradigm ensuring training stability \cite{liu2023visual}.
 We then conduct diffusion finetuning in the second stage to complete the paradigm conversion.
-Furthermore, we adopt the block diffusion strategy consistent with \cite{arriola2025block}, which not only supports response generation of arbitrary lengths but also effectively reuses KV-cache for enhanced efficiency.
+Furthermore, we adopt the block decoding strategy consistent with \cite{arriola2025block}, which not only supports response generation of arbitrary lengths but also effectively reuses KV-cache for enhanced efficiency.
 Building on these technical designs, we introduce the \thename{} family, which can be translated from AR models of any scale and modality, while maintaining efficient inference speeds.